joehan/6.831/README.md

 	<div class="row-fluid example-holder"></div>

 ###Google Spreadsheet Requirements
-In your Google spreadsheet, there must be a column title URL.
+In your Google spreadsheet, there must be a column titled URL.
 This is where the viewer pulls the list of URLs from.
 Additionally, the Google spreadsheet must be published to the web.
-The viewer uses the JSOn feed that Google publishes, which will not exist unless the document is published.
-It is recommended that your document is set to auto-publish, so that you can view updates by simply refreshing your page.
+The viewer uses the JSON feed that Google publishes, which will not exist unless the document is published.
+It is recommended that your document is set to auto-publish, so that you can view updates dynamically.

 ######Using frontend.html to choose a Google Doc
-frontend.html asks for two inputs from the user: a Google doc URL and the letters of the columns you wish to display as comments.
-The letters should be split by commas, without spaces.
-After you hit submit, frontend.html will give you a string to append to the end of your URL.
+If you navigate to collection-grid.html without URL variables, you will be redirected to frontend.html.
+This file asks for a Google docs URL, a list of the letters of the columns that want to display as commens on each website, and the column you wish to use for filtering.
+Once these are input and you hit submit, you will be redirected to a viewer with the info from your spreadsheet.